A Forever Home for a Husky in need

 Her long coat was so matted that we had to clip it all off to get her comfortable, to clear up her skin and to start brushing from scratch so that the growing coat would not matt or knot.

 Mishka - red and white female, born June 2001, she was surrendered by her owners after a marriage breakdown.
-She went to a family to Canberra to replace a recently passed away Husky
+She went to a family in Canberra to replace a recently passed away Husky.
+When they retired to country Victoria, Mishka went too!

 Che Bear came here to stay while his owner travelled overseas in June 2004.
 He stayed, and stayed . . . eventually his owner agreed to let him go to a new family as she knew she wouldn't be able to take him home for some years.
 Tanya Kidner in Canberra took Che Bear and often sent us pictures of him